Presidents John Adams and John Quincy Adams Birthplaces

 The house in which America’s second president, John Adams, was born is now part of the Adams National Historical Park in Quincy, Massachusetts.
-The park preserves the homes of several early leaders of the nation, including two Presidents (John Adams and John Quincy Adams); a U.S. Ambassador to Great Britain (Charles Francis Adams); and two writers and historians (Henry Adams and Brooks Adams).
-The second President of the United States of America, John Adams, was born in one of the two frame and clapboard houses of the salt-box type located in the park.
+The second President of the United States of America, John Adams, was born in one of the two frame and clapboard houses of the "salt-box" type located in the park.
 His son, John Quincy, was born in the other, just 75 feet away.
 These two structures are the earliest surviving presidential birthplaces in the country.

 The salt-box style home located at 133 Franklin Street in Quincy, Massachusetts was originally built in 1681.
 It was purchased by Deacon John Adams, the president’s father, in 1720 along with six acres of surrounding farmland.
 The frame and clapboard structure has a ground-floor room and upper chamber on either side of a central chimney.